austinhuang0131/Renegade/README.md

 # Renegade
-A multi-purpose discord bot written in NodeJS using the Eris library
+A multi-purpose discord bot written in NodeJS using the Eris library.
+Check out the [wiki](https://github.com/aTmG/Renegade/wiki) for more information.